 Genevive’s full-time geriatric clinicians assume care for patients from the moment they arrive at the TCU, performing medical, functional, and cognitive evaluations.
 In-depth medication reviews are done routinely demonstrating proficiency in Geriatric Pharmacology.
 These Genevive clinicians use their special knowledge to communicate unique risks and benefits of medication for frail patients.

 At the same time, we physicians also know there is much more to caring for the elderly than just medications.
 Understanding the extent of cognitive and functional factors is equally important and best accomplished by integration with the other professional disciplines.

 Your Genevive physician or nurse practitioner participates in routine rounds with a team representing the various TCU professional disciplines.
 This includes nursing, physical and occupational therapies, and social service.
 Identifying clear goals of care, developing a safe discharge plan, and communicating that plan back to the community physicians are standard expectations for our clinicians and the TCU team.

 Genevive CEO and Medical Director

 Patients who are eligible for both Medicare and Medicaid can enroll in an insurance product called the Minnesota Senior Health Option (MSHO).
-For qualified patients, Genevive offers care management services through Medica or UCare.
+For qualified patients, Genevive offers care management services through Medica, UCare, or Blue Cross Blue Shield.